neuroinformatics-unit/photon-mosaic/README.md

 ## Configuration

-Edit or create your `config.yaml` file in the `workflow` folder.
+Edit or create your `config.yaml` file in the `photon_mosaic/workflow` folder.
 This file contains all the parameters for the pipeline, including paths to your raw data, processed data, and Suite2p options.
 Here is an example of a `config.yaml` file:

 ```yaml